bonafideduck/CloseTabsExtension/_pages/getting-started.md

 permalink: /getting-started/
 ---

-### Download the CloseTabs Extension Application from the App Store
+### Install the CloseTabs Extension Application from the App Store

-The download link is currently TBD.
+Install the CloseTabs extension from the [App Store](https://itunes.apple.com/app/id1508584686).

 ### Run the CloseTabs extension and click the Install